DanielSambu100/Delani-Studio/README.md

 jQuery

 # Setup Instructions and Installation
-Clone this repository to a location in your file system/download zipped file.
+Clone this repository to a location in your file system/download zipped file.(git clone ...)

 Extract the file into folder.